nlesc-recruit/cudawrappers/ACKNOWLEDGEMENTS.md

 - Leon Oostrum (Netherlands eScience Center)
 - John W. Romein (ASTRON)

-Additional contributors are acknowledged for their work in setting up the GitHub repository and initial workflows:
+Additional contributors include:

+- Wiebe van Breukelen and Mattia Mancini (ASTRON), for contributions to the development of the library
-- Jurriaan H. Spaaks, Faruk Diblen, Abel Soares Siqueira (Netherlands eScience Center)
+- Jurriaan H. Spaaks, Faruk Diblen, and Abel Soares Siqueira (Netherlands eScience Center), for setting up the GitHub repository and initial workflows

 Other contributors are listed [here](https://github.com/nlesc-recruit/cudawrappers/graphs/contributors).